i-tu/Metropolisjs/README.md

 Tools used:

--Data including travel times and locations mined and normalized from Reittiopas API using Python (over 100k values fetched) -App coded in Java using Processing.org libraries, all functionality in as little as 700 lines of code.
+* Travel times and locations mined and normalized from Reittiopas API with custom Python script (over 100k values fetched)
+* App coded in Java using Processing.org
--Converted to Javascript on the fly for your browser using processing.js
+* Converted to Javascript on the fly with processing.js